 Stock brokers can have a direct impact on investors’ success.
 You need to be able to trade and invest while feeling safe.
 The first step he has to take is to choose the right broker.
-Qtrade is one of the largest independent brokers in Canada, and it offers 50 free trades when you sign up for an account but is it the best Canadian broker?
+Qtrade is one of the largest independent brokers in Canada, but is it the best Canadian broker?

 In this Qtrade review, we will analyze everything Qtrade has to offer.